-Alpacka Packrafts are very popular in the packraft scene, especially among packrafters who do a lot of whitewater.
+Alpacka Packrafts are very popular and have a high reputation in the packraft scene, especially among packrafters who do a lot of whitewater.
 In addition, Alpacka Raft promises to produce one of the best packrafts.
-In this article, we would like to take a closer look at the Alpacka Expedition and report on our experiences with the packraft on the water.
-This is the Alpacka Expedition in size Large and with a removable whitewater deck.
+In this review, we would like to take a closer look at the Alpacka Expedition and summarize our experiences with the packraft on the water.
+In particular, we have reviewed the Alpacka Expedition in size Large and with a removable whitewater deck.

 The Alpacka Expedition is available in several color combinations (or custom color scheme for an additional charge), three sizes, and with a fixed or removable whitewater deck.
 You choose the size based on your required seat length.
 Depending on the size, the Alpacka Raft has an outer length of 231 to 246 cm.
 The width is identical for all three sizes.